-Inlet
+Individual Inlet Pages

-You can view all inlet information, configure inlet-related settings, or reset the inlet active energy on the Inlet page.
-To open this page, click 'Inlet' in the Menu (on page 98).
+You can view all inlet information, configure inlet-related settings, or reset the inlet active energy on each individual inlet's page.

 Inlet thresholds, when enabled, help you identify whether the inlet enters the warning or critical level.
-In addition, you can have the PX2 automatically generate alert notifications for any warning or critical status.
-See Event Rules and Actions (on page 239).
+In addition, you can have the PX3TS automatically generate alert notifications for any warning or critical status.
+See Event Rules and Actions (on page 261).